dividedmind/statistics-done-wrong/significant-differences.rst

 However, a difference in significance does not always make a significant difference.\ :cite:p:`Gelman:2006bj`

-Imagine a study comparing :index:`walrus <pair: walrus; diet>` diets.
+Imagine a study comparing :index:`walrus diets`.
 One group of walruses is fed their ordinary diet, while two other groups are fed new, more nutritious diets.
 The researchers weigh the walruses after a month and find that nutritious diet A caused the walruses to gain about 25 kilograms more than the ordinary diet, while nutritious diet B caused the walruses to only gain about 10 kg more.

 We want to establish how much weight gain we can expect on average from each diet.
 If we fed these diets to all the walruses in the universe, what would the